 Learning to get up

-• now you need to “work” with your legs - for this it is enough to do any light exercises.
-Avoid sudden movements, after all, you had a caesarean section a few days ago
+• Now you need to “work” with your legs - for this it is enough to do any light exercises.
+Avoid sudden movements; after all, you had a caesarean section a few days ago.

-Dealing with delicate issues
+Dealing with sensitive issues

 Diet

-seam care
+Seam care

 What else to read